Feed Your Pets Right (2023) -Roger Mason

 You do not have to cook for your pet every night.
 You can cook, say, a pound of beef or pork and put it in the refrigerator.
 It takes all of a minute to chop this up well with a chef's knife and mix it with some precooked brown rice.
 Just warm it up in the microwave and give it to them.
 This costs us no more than 50 cents a day for a small 20 pound dog.
 What if you have a 60 pound larger dog?
 Isn't it worth a dollar and a half at most to feed them, keep them healthy and well, avoid vet bills, and have them around for as long as possible?
 Aren’t they part of your family?
 Don't you love them?
 Don’t keep pets if you don’t love them.
 You can also freeze some of their meals in plastic bags for later use.
-When we leave him at the sitters we have food ready to give her.
-When we just don't have the time or energy to feed him we warm up a frozen meal.
+When we leave our Bear at the sitters, we have food ready to give her.
+When we just don't have the time to cook for him, we warm up a frozen meal.

 Hormones are far more difficult.
 The very few vets who do this charge extortionate fees, and really don’t know what they are doing.
 There are only 40 vet schools in America and, they don't teach hormone balance.
 When they are old, you can consider melatonin, pregnenolone, and progesterone.
-DHEA, testosterone, T3 and T4 are more problematic.
+DHEA, testosterone.
+T3 and T4 are more problematic.
 The three basic estrogens for female dogs are even more problematic.
 Vets can test blood sugar, cholesterol, and triglycerides.
 Never castrate or neuter any pet for God's sake!!!
 This is Dark Ages insanity.
 Pets can be safely and inexpensively given vasectomies and tubal ligations.
 A castrated pet will never have healthy hormone balance or good health.
 People who promote castration (spay and neuter) are all insane.
-Go to www.nocastration.org to get the video on tubal ligation and vasectomy.
+Go to www.nocastration.org to learn more about tubal ligation and vasectomy.
 It's almost impossible to find a vet who will do either procedure.
 Call the vet school closest to you for a possible reference.
 Would you castrate your human children?